500 New Acquisitions

 Acquired from a private collection in Vienna, Austria, this large (14.8 x 13.5cm) miniature on ivory turned out to be a sensational find!

-This work was executed (according to sitter's dress and hairstyle) in the early 1790s (or - to be more precise - between 1790 and 1792; see our very last comparison image nr.31).
+This work was executed (according to sitter's dress and hairstyle) in the early 1790s (or - to be more precise - between 1790 and 1792 (see our comparison image nr.31)).
 Exceedingly qualitative and large (its size signifies the importance of the commission) miniature shows a young lady before a Romantic park landscape while inscribing on a marble stele: "MEIN NICHT /MARIA /TH...", what (together with already drawn by her flower!) makes "Vergissmeinnicht" - German titlle of the flower forget-me-not (word-play: "vergiss mein nicht" is in old German "vergiss mich nicht" (English: "don't forget me").

 This young woman is nobody else as the Archduchess Maria Theresa (1772-1807; see our images nr.16-17), daughter of King Ferdinand IV of Naples-Sicily and his consort, Archduchess Maria Carolina of Austria.
 She married her husband, Archduke Franz Joseph Karl (1786-1835; from 1792 Kaiser Franz II of Holy Roman Empire) on 15th September 1790, in Vienna, and this miniature seems to be executed shortly afterwards.